News

 Businesses are working hard to prepare, but the lack of guidance leaves them exposed.
 Goods ordered today will arrive in 2026 and fall under CBAM — yet companies still lack visibility on how much tax they will owe.

 At CBAMBOO, we help importers set up the right processes and future-proof their operations.
-Get in touch to learn what you can already do today to avoid surprises in January.

-Where to meet CBAMBOO this Autumn
+Where to meet CBAMBOO this autumn

-📍 UK Metals 2025, 10-11 Sept, Birmingham, UK
+UK Metals 2025, 10–11 September, Birmingham, UK

 CBAM has been a hot topic for the metals industry but this year is special.
-Last round of industry events before the EU CBAM enters in final phase and just over a year before the UK CBAM enters into force.
+Last round of industry events before the EU CBAM enters its final phase and just over a year before the UK CBAM enters into force.
 Now more than ever, the metals community needs proper insights on how to navigate CBAM and what's coming.

-With more than 7000 attendees, we are excited to meet old friends and customers in Birmingham this year again!
+With more than 7,000 attendees, we are excited to meet old friends and customers in Birmingham this year again.

-For the first time, CBAMBOO will be represented at a closed doors industry event outside of Europe.
+For the first time, CBAMBOO will be represented at a closed-doors industry event outside of Europe.

-The 2025 International Stainless Steel & Special Steel Conference will gather representatives from all around the world and top class speakers to discuss priorities for the industry.
+The 2025 International Stainless Steel & Special Steel Conference will gather representatives from all around the world and top-class speakers to discuss priorities for the industry.

 "Navigating Geopolitical Challenges & Securing Long-Term Competitiveness" will guide the conversation throughout the event and we think CBAM is a core topic to be addressed here.